 Ceramic heat emitters in far infrared saunas typically have high EMF ratings.
-Several of the better quality sauna brand names offer low EMF carbon panel heat emitters and a select one or two brands currently offer Zero Rated EMF ratings for their carbon panel infrared emitters.
+Several of the better quality sauna brand names offer low EMF carbon panel heat emitters and a select one or two brands (including Rocky Mountain Saunas) currently offer Zero Rated EMF ratings for their carbon panel infrared emitters.

-Having low or zero rated EMF carbon panels is not adequate to guarantee your total safety and protection while you are enjoying your sauna sessions.
+However, having low or zero rated EMF carbon panels is not necessarily adequate to guarantee your total safety and EMF protection while you are enjoying your sauna sessions.
 Infrared saunas have a substantial amount of 120V wiring throughout the wall panels and the roof cap of their saunas.
 Many of the sauna manufacturers that offer low or zero EMF panels have neglected to properly shield all the wiring in their saunas.
-Look for a manufacturer who provides proper EMF shielded 120v wiring in your new sauna, as well.
+Look for a manufacturer, like Rocky Mountain Saunas, who provides special EMF shielded 120v wiring in your new sauna, as well.

 DURABILITY: Since the ceramic used in most infrared heat emitters is generally of poor quality, lumpy deposits of impurities are often produced on the tube itself.
 These deposits cause the ceramic emitter to decay rapidly and become inefficient over time.
 Most ceramic emitters have a short life expectancy.
 (2-6 years, on average)